-Hood, who is a Marshall, Texas, native, enters his first year as the head coach after two years as an assistant at East Texas Baptist University.
+Hood, who is a native of Marshall, Texas, enters his second year as the head coach after two years as an assistant coach at East Texas Baptist University.
 He has a strong coaching background that varies from summer ball to working with the Cleveland Indians as an associate scout.

-“We are excited to have Jared (Hood) stepping in as our new head baseball coach at ETBU,” says Reeves.
+“We are excited to have Jared stepping in as our new head baseball coach at ETBU,” said athletic director Kent Reeves at the time of Hood’s hiring.
 “He has a tremendous knowledge of the game of baseball and we look forward to him continuing to build this program.”

-He received his first chance to coach collegiately at Hill College as an assistant for two years.
-In those two years, he recruited three players who were major league draftees and coached in a program that produced five major league draft picks.
+Hood received his first chance to coach collegiately at Hill College as an assistant for two years.
+In those two years, he recruited three players who were Major League Baseball draftees and coached in a program that produced five MLB draft picks.

-Coaching in the summer leagues, Hood made stops as an assistant coach for the Cooperstown Hawkeyes of the New York Collegiate Baseball League (Cooperstown, NY) and the Dallas Patriots 18U select squad.
+Coaching in the summer leagues, Hood made stops as an assistant coach for the Cooperstown Hawkeyes of the New York Collegiate Baseball League in Cooperstown, New York, as well as the Dallas Patriots 18U travel baseball program.
 Last year, he was an associate scout for the Cleveland Indians.

 OVERALL RECORD FOR JARED HOOD